Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 Mass of Christian Burial

 Obituary of Dorothy Jean Hillier

-Dorothy Jean Gray Hillier (Doss) was born to Lucian A. Gray and Mary Katherine Morrissey Gray on January 25, 1925, in Nespelem, WA, and passed peacefully from this life on March 31, 2019 in Olympia, WA.
+Dorothy Jean Gray Hillier (Doss) was born to Lucian A. Gray and Mary Katherine Morrissey Gray on January 25, 1925, in Nespelem, Washington, and passed peacefully from this life on March 31, 2019 in Olympia, Washington.

 Dorothy learned early on the importance of family, friends, education, strong faith, hard work and lifting the marginalized.
 The gift and example from her father to care and serve others, the family stories remembered, retold over and over, and the music her family played, sang and danced to, were permanently imprinted into the heart and soul of our mother and all her siblings.
 Those blessings are now extend to an incredible family nearing 200 persons.
 Quite a legacy!

 Dorothy never, ever lost her love of the story, the song, or the dance.
 Nursing was her passion.
 Her innate care and empathy for the sick, the new born, school students, colleagues, rural families and the elderly, whom she lovingly served for over 35 years, was remarkable.
 The stories she shared and the many lessons learned over 94 years, spoke to the very foundation of her core.
 She had an unwavering faith in God.
 She cherished her husband and children unconditionally.
 She loved to entertain and had an infectious smile.
 She was bright and witty.
 She sang, danced and had fun until the day she died.
 She had a memory like no other.
 Whether it was family names or birthdates, sports, political issues or current events, she could discuss them all without hesitation and always with wisdom.
 Her home was her haven and her heart was open to all who entered.
 She loved tradition and believed life should be about celebrating its goodness.